Socialism–Failure, Ignorance, Envy, Misery

 “The desire of the sluggard puts him to death, For his hands refuse to work;”Proverbs 21:25

 Politicians who desire control feed on the fainéant by promoting failure as victimization.
 They create an illusion of victimization to divide society along social, racial, religious and economic boundaries.
-These Demagogues promote all of the bogus “privileges” and “isms” to sow discord in order to create a victim driven society which must rely on the them to mead out justice.
-In doing so those who work hard to become successful become victimized leading to a condition where no one has anything.
+These Demagogues promote all of the bogus “privileges” and “isms” to sow discord in order to create a victim driven society which must rely on the them to mead out economic justice.
+In doing so those who work hard to become successful become demoralized and less productive leading to a condition where no one has anything.
 The most concerning thing about this socialistic posturing is everyone ends up under control of the Demagogues.

 Imagine if George Washington Carver, born a slave, had succumbed to discrimination in a time where extreme racism, absolute segregation and “White Privilege” were not only morally and culturally acceptable but in vogue.
 Had he given in to the real racial oppression of that age we wouldn’t have peanut butter, peanut oil, crop rotation or many other things we now take for granted.
 This extraordinary man had to apply at six different high schools, yes high schools, because of his race.
 For George Washington Carver “Failure” was not an option.